GraysonMMartin/GraysonMMartin.github.io/_projects/cs1840_project.md

 $$

 ### 4.1 Quadruped Jumping Obstacle Avoidance MDP
-As outlined in Section 1, in this report we extend the work of Atanassov *et al.* to enable a quadruped to jump over dynamic obstacles.
+As outlined in Section 1, in this report we extend the work of {% cite atanassov2024curriculumbasedreinforcementlearningquadrupedal %} to enable a quadruped to jump over dynamic obstacles.
 This enhancement requires not only integrating curriculum learning, but also modifying the underlying MDP formulation to account for the quadruped’s perception module’s feedback as shown in Figure 1.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">